 …the process of separating yourself, the you that thinks and cares and wants, from the you that obeys and does and works, can be heartbreaking.

-For this article she is being praised, and rightly so (partially) for being courageous enough to write an article that is not entirely flattering about an institution that most American Jews are trained to worship – mamash worship almost like it is a god.
-The Israel Defense Forces are holy.
-But since the IDF is only a tool of the State, it’s the State that is holy, the State that is worshiped, the State that is a god of sorts.
-It’s like a חפצא של קדושה, a holy object.
+For this article she is being praised, and rightly so (partially) for being courageous enough to write an article that is not entirely flattering about an institution that most American Jews are trained to revere.
+The draft is like a חפצא של קדושה, a holy object.
 To say anything bad about it or unflattering is being courageous, and it is.
-To question its existence?
-Well then that’s sacrilege.

-But Eden stops just short of the real conclusion, because to her the State itself is holy.
+But Eden stops just short of the real conclusion, because to her the draft itself is holy.
 She would not object to that assertion.

 I just googled battered woman syndrome.
 Political correctness has infected Google which brought me to Battered Person Syndrome.
 Here are some key symptoms:

 Repeated cycles of violence and reconciliation can result in the following beliefs and attitudes:

 - The abused thinks that the violence was his or her fault.